bomonike/bomonike.github.io/anthropic-claude.md

    * https://github.com/centminmod/my-claude-code-setup
    <br /><br />

-* <a target="_blank" href="https://claude.com/product/cowork?open_in_browser=1">Claude Co-Work</a> - "Hand off tasks to Claude and come back to finished work."
+* <a target="_blank" href="https://claude.com/product/cowork?open_in_browser=1">Claude CoWork</a> - "Hand off tasks to Claude and come back to finished work." <a target="_blank" href="https://www.youtube.com/watch?v=grh7CMl960s">VIDEO</a>: "Brainstorm in Claude, build in <a href="#CoWork">Cowork</a>"

-* <a target="_blank" href="https://claude.com/skills">Claude Skills</a> "turn expertise, procedures, and best practices into reusable capabilities."
+* <a target="_blank" href="https://claude.com/skills">Claude.com/skills</a> says "turn expertise, procedures, and best practices into reusable capabilities."
 To ensure output follows proven patterns (rather than guessing) for handling PowerPoint pptx files, <strong>pptx/SKILL.md</strong> is defined.
+Try this prompt: "Based on my rcent sessions, what tasks am I doing repeatedly that should be skills instead of one-off prompts?
+For each one, suggest a skill name and what context it would need."